rizafahmi/elixirdose-cli/README.md

 We used `|>` operator to passing an argument to `parse_args` function.
 Then we used `OptionParser.parse` to parse the argument, take exactly one argument then print it out.
-Whe we run `mix escriptize` again then execute the app, we got something like this.
+Whe we run `mix escript.build` again then execute the app, we got something like this.

-    $> mix escriptize
+    $> mix escript.build
     $> ./awesome_cli --name ElixirFriend
     Hello, ElixirFriend!
 You're awesome!!